jdreaver/postgres-experiments/README.md

 # TODO

 Makefile:
-- Proper way to wait for etcd to be ready before initializing state, and proper way to wait for the cluster to be ready before accepting connections.
+- Proper way to wait for the cluster to be ready before accepting connections.
 Ideally this is a separate rule that imdb and pgbench can depend on, and then we can use `-o` to skip deps when we want.
+- Consider sentinel files for rules instead of phonies, and then forcing rebuilds instead of needing to remember `-o` option

 Document what I've done so far.
 Maybe with some nice ASCII art.